Director: Jordan Peele

 Something else that made Us such an enjoyable film to watch is the interesting lore that was created, one that although contains a few plot holes, I wouldn’t mind seeing it further expanded upon in more films, giving us some back story on just how these situations came to pass and what happened next.

-This isn’t to say that the film didn’t have a few issues, firstly was that although it was a well made horror and showed some scary situations filled with tension, it never felt particularly scary, this might well be because some of the scenes with the attackers came across as funny rather than menacing, proven by causing laughter in the screening I happened to be in and sapped the fear away.
+This isn’t to say that the film didn’t have a few issues, firstly was that although it was a well-made horror and showed some scary situations filled with tension, it never felt particularly scary, this might well be because some of the scenes with the attackers came across as funny rather than menacing, proven by causing laughter in the screening I happened to be in and sapped the fear away.

-Another of the problems I feel caused the film to suffer is just how obvious some of the twists are, the main one I had guessed within the first ten minutes and thus caused the big reveal to feel like a bit of a let down, not only this but it caused more plot holes to appear, in turn taking me out of the movie while I try to think of possible ways of what was being shown could never of worked.
+Another of the problems I feel caused the film to suffer is just how obvious some of the twists are, the main one I had guessed within the first ten minutes and thus caused the big reveal to feel like a bit of a let down, not only this but it caused more plot holes to appear, in turn taking me out of the movie while I try to think of possible ways of what was being shown could never have worked.

 Overall Us is a well produced and compelling story that although not that scary has struck a chord with audiences as seen by its impressive takings at the box office, further proving once again that films focusing on a black cast can be a success and that Jordan Peele has an eye for an entertaining story.
 I for one will be excited to see what he comes up with next.